mpielow1993/ruby--rails--projects--team_impact_repo/README.md

       i.
 Click on the 'Contact' tab within the navigation bar. ii.
 Fill out the form as instructed, then click 'Submit Enquiry'. iii.
-If the enquiry is successfully submitted, a notification will appear at the top of the screen.
+If the enquiry is successfully submitted, a green success notification will appear at the top of the screen saying 'Your enquiry was submitted successfully.
+Thank you.'.

     b.
 Submit a testimonial.

       i.
 Click on the 'Testimonials' tab within the navigation bar. ii.
 Fill out the form as instructed, then click 'Submit Testimonial'. iii.
-If the testimonial is successfully submitted, a notification will appear at the top of the screen.
+If the testimonial is successfully submitted, a green success notification will appear at the top of the screen saying
+           'Testimonial has been successfully submitted with email confirmation.
+Thank you'.

 # Member Capabilities